Techtonica/curriculum/command-line/command-line-interface.md

 ### Supplemental Materials

 - [An introduction to bash](https://guide.bash.academy/inception/).
 This is a complete guide to bash.
-It explain its installation and need.
-It will help you to start using bash.
-It is recommended that you should go through this guide after completing the lesson.
+It explains its installation and basic concepts, and has been recommended by seasoned developers.
 - [Codecademy's CLI course](https://www.codecademy.com/learn/learn-the-command-line)
 - [Lifehacker's intro command line article](http://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything)
 - [Bash commands reference](https://ss64.com/bash/)